 Results from the previous section provide the needed background for building a preseason model capable of predicting the annual expected loss.
 The model uses a hierarchical Bayesian specification.
-The final form of the model was based on comparison of the deviance information criterion (DIC) using several different models involving the 3 covariates.
-The DIC is a generalization of the AIC (Akaike information criterion) and BIC (Bayesian information criterion).
-It is useful in Bayesian model selection where the posterior distributions of the models are obtained by MCMC simulation.
-Like AIC and BIC it is an asymptotic approximation as the sample size becomes large.
+The final form of the model was based on comparison of the deviance information criterion (DIC) using several different models involving the three covariates.
+The DIC is a generalization of the Akaike information criterion (AIC) and Bayesian information criterion (BIC).
+It is useful in Bayesian model selection where the posterior distributions of the models are obtained by Markov chain Monte Carlo (MCMC) simulation.
+Like the AIC and BIC, it is an asymptotic approximation as the sample size becomes large.
 It is only valid when the posterior distribution is close to multivariate normal.
 We chose the model with the lowest value of DIC.

-A schematic of the hierarchical model is shown in Fig. 6.
-The predicted annual loss (TL) is the sum of the individual loss amounts (both large (LL_L) and small (LL_S) amounts) multiplied by the respective number of large (N_L) and small (N_S) loss counts.
+A schematic of the hierarchical model is shown in Figure 10.6.
+The predicted annual loss (TL) is the sum of the individual loss amounts (both large $[LL_L]$ and small $[LL_S]$ amounts) multiplied by the respective number of large (N_L) and small (N_S) loss counts.
 Given the mean (μ_L) and standard deviation (σ_L) of the logarithm of large losses, the logarithm of large loss follows a truncated normal distribution.
-Small loss amounts are also specified using a truncated normal distribution although the mean is not a function of any of the covariates.
-Given a mean annual rate of large losses (λ_L), the annual number of large losses follows a Poisson distribution with the natural logarithm of the rate given as a linear function of the NAO.
-Similarly, given a mean annual rate of small losses (λ_S), the annual number of small losses follows a Poisson distribution with the natural logarithm of the rate given as a separate function of the NAO.
+Small loss amounts are also specified by using a truncated normal distribution, although the mean is not a function of any of